 The type and cost of insurance coverage can vary.
-Check the Department of Banking and Insurance (DOBI) Web site at www.njdobi.org to review the many insurance coverage choices, or contact an insurance company.
+Check the Department of Banking and Insurance (DOBI) website at www.njdobi.org to review the many insurance coverage choices, or contact an insurance company.

-A New Jersey Insurance Identification Card will be provided for each vehicle insured under a policy.
+A New Jersey Insurance Identification (ID) Card will be provided for each vehicle insured under a policy.
 This card must remain in the vehicle with the driver.
 It must be shown prior to inspection, when involved in an accident and when stopped by law enforcement for a traffic violation or roadside spot check.
+An electronic version of the Insurance ID card is acceptable.